 Meet Rebecca!

-Originally from New York, Rebecca is a Chicago based Director, Production Manager, and Educator.
-Having been raised in a Puerto Rican, Italian, & Jewish household, Rebecca has cultivated the art of storytelling, the skill to organize large gatherings, and a knack for finding her way around the kitchen.
-Her theatrical passions include creating brave spaces both onstage and backstage– as well as generating productions that entertain and educate audiences of ages 0-101!
+Originally from New York, Rebecca is a Chicago based Director, Playwright, & Educator.
+Having been raised in a Puerto Rican, Italian, & Jewish household, she has cultivated to art of storytelling, the skill to organize large gatherings, and a knack for finding her way around the kitchen.
+Most recent directing credits include Little Women, Little Mess America, and Six Pointed Starlight (Mudlark Theater), The Clown Nose Too Much (Second City), and Can You Hear the Mermaids Sing and It’s Poppin’ (Ghostlight Theatre Ensemble).
+She has also directed for Whiskey Radio Hour & First Kiss Theatre; Production Managed for Jackalope Theatre, The New Coordinates, & The Moulin Rouge!
+Tour, and is Mudlark’s Artistic Producer.
+Her theatrical mission includes creating brave spaces by generating productions that both entertain and educate audiences 0-101!

 A Few of my Favorite Things